 Dr. Shah: An AMA member who moves medicine

 How I move medicine: I teach and hopefully inspire medical students and residents to understand radiology and its role in patient care, as well as the appropriateness of studies and management.
-In this way, I hope they are able to move medicine to help their patients and select the best studies and minimize waste and risk.
+In this way, I hope they are able to move medicine to help their patients, select the best studies and minimize waste and risk.

-On a national front, I am active with the AMA, the American College of Radiology and the American Association of Physicians or Indian Origin to advocate for physicians and our patients and to educate our lawmakers on our goals and ambitions.
+On a national front, I am active with the AMA, the American College of Radiology and the American Association of Physicians of Indian Origin to advocate for physicians and our patients and to educate our lawmakers on our goals and ambitions.

 I am grateful and humbled by the opportunity the AMA provides me to exercise my leadership ability and to move things forward for women, children, all patients and our physician community.
-Every time I speak at the AMA House of Delegates or reference committees, I am amazed that my voice counts
+Every time I speak at the AMA House of Delegates or reference committees, I am amazed that my voice counts.

 What moving medicine means to me: Born to a middle class family in Mumbai, India, my parents spoke often about the obstetrician that delivered my sister and I. Her name was Dr. Meena Kapadia.
 She started a clinic in Mumbai where she delivered babies safely regardless of a mother's ability to afford the care she received.

 In the 1960s and 1970s it was very atypical for a woman to be a physician, much less own her own clinic where she set the rules.
 As I got to know her, I admired her and respected her.
-It became apparent to me that I wanted to be someone who brought health to people, and that I wanted to protect women and children and champion their rights to health and well-being.
+It became apparent to me that I wanted to be someone who brought health to people, and that I wanted to protect women and children and champion their right to health and well-being.

-\My hope for the future of medicine: Is that despite the administrative and billing burdens, regulations and the lack of control we are experiencing as physicians in the U.S., we can go back to what led us to this amazing field—helping people.
+My hope for the future of medicine: Is that despite the administrative and billing burdens, regulations and the lack of control we are experiencing as physicians in the U.S., we can go back to what led us to this amazing field—helping people.
 To take control of the direction of our altruistic profession and be the leaders to define where we take it next.
 Physicians need to direct the future of medicine.

 The hardest moment in medicine and how I got past it: Medicine is challenging.
 We work tirelessly for a perfect outcome for our patients and, in fact, everyone around us expects and demands perfection.
-However, as we all know, despite doing everything the way we are trained, the outcome sometimes feels beyond our control.
-I get past this through my faith and knowing that we cannot always determine the outcome, but we can make the journey for patients the best it possibly can be.
+As we all know, however, despite doing everything the way we are trained, the outcome sometimes feels beyond our control.
+I get past this through my faith and knowing that we cannot always determine the outcome, but we can make the journey for our patients the best it possibly can be.

-My favorite experience working with the medical team: I love working with my technologist to share with them the joy of the clinical relevance of what they do on a day-to-day basis.
+My favorite experience working with the medical team: I love working with my technologists to share with them the joy of the clinical relevance of what they do on a day-to-day basis.
 I like to energize my team and let each member know how important their function is to the success of every patient's experience—from the clerks, scheduling patients and fielding calls, to my wonderful technologists who, while doing outstanding work, also focus on making the patient experience a positive one.